 During your pre-surgical consultation, it is important to voice your concerns, ask questions, and discuss your medical history with our Merrillville vision specialists.
 By communicating with our doctors, they can develop a completely customized course of treatment that yields optimal results.

 Day of the Procedure

 Cataract surgery is an outpatient procedure that takes less than a half hour to perform on each eye.

 Although cataract surgery is an outpatient procedure, our team asks that you relax your eyes for a short period of time at the medical facility immediately following treatment.
 By doing so, you decrease the risk for complications.

 Your vision may be slightly blurry immediately following surgery but your eyesight will dramatically improve over the course of your recovery.
 In most cases, patients continue to see positive, radical changes for up to two months after having cataract surgery.
 You may experience mild soreness, sensitivity, and itching after surgery.
 It is important that you refrain from rubbing your eyes because that can cause retinal detachment, infection, and further complications.
-Our surgeons will continue to supervise your progress as you recover.
+Our surgeons in Merrillville and Hobart will continue to supervise your progress as you recover.
 We require patients to schedule follow up appointments every few weeks so our team can monitor your improvement.

 Deen-Gross Eye Centers

 The team at Deen-Gross Eye Centers in Merrillville is dedicated to providing:

 - Advanced solutions in a range of specialties